Hosting A Course

 Hosting a CSRS Course:

-In general we attempt to host 4-5 CSRS courses per calendar year.
-Beginning in 2021, courses are held on one “long” weekend (Friday-Saturday-Sunday), with each course lasting about 7 hours (8 AM until about 4 PM).
+The live portion of the CSRS series occurs on one “long” weekend (Friday-Saturday-Sunday), with each session lasting about 8 hours (8 AM until about 4 PM).

-Preference is usually given to regional sites that are located in metropolitan areas, and that are proximal to other metropolitan areas.
+Preference is sometimes given to regional sites that are located in metropolitan areas, and that are proximal to other metropolitan areas.
 We also consider how recently we last held a course in that region or city.
-If a course was recently held in a particular city, we are unlikely to host a course in that city again for about 2-3 years, depending on demand (although we will hold it again in that region as soon as we can).
+If a course was recently held in a particular city, we may be less likely to host a course in that city again for about 2-3 years, depending on demand.

 You can contact us directly to learn more about CSRS course hosting, but the above site evaluation form is required for consideration as a host site.